 In any case, I finished reading Race Matters this morning and decided to check out Burrow, a Japanese bakery in DUMBO, that Michael had recommended last week.
 I messaged him to see if he would want to meet there.
 I also messaged Grace since Burrow is near her apartment.
 Michael, Grace, her boyfriend Tom, and I sampled a bunch of stuff in this tiny bakery—all quite excellent.

-After the sampling, Grace and Tom took me to Wegmans because I had never been there.
+Afterward, Grace and Tom took me to Wegmans because I had never been there.
 I didn’t expect it to be so huge.
 I was impressed.
 I wanted to check out their bar, but it wasn’t open yet.
 It was probably a good thing because Grace had some work to do this afternoon.

 Back home, in the evening, I suggested watching Malcolm X by Spike Lee.
 Again, I wasn’t thinking of the fact that today is MLK Day.
 Malcolm X was fresh on my mind because the last chapter of Race Matters is about him.
 It may seem like an appropriate movie to watch on MLK Day, but I can see that, from Malcolm X’s point of view, King, being a passive Christian, was a convenient solution for white people.